theos/theos.dev/docs/Configuration.md

 ## Utilizing GNU Make

 Theos relies on `make` (ideally GNU Make) to function.
-This means that all standard make capability can be used with Theos as if they were being used in any standard makefile.
+This means that all standard make capabilities can be used with Theos as if they were being used in any standard makefile.

 These capabilities include:
 - Print formatting